Ziqi-Li/geoshapley/README.md

 # GeoShapley
-A game theory approach to measuring spatial effects from machine learning models.
+A game theory approach to measure spatial effects from machine learning models.
 GeoShapley is built on Shapley value and Kernel SHAP estimator.

 ### Installation: